niradler/termu/README.md

 ## Overview

 termu is your terminal sidekick - a conversational AI agent that understands what you want to accomplish and uses shell commands to help you get there.
-Powered by local LLMs (via Ollama), termu favors modern cross-platform CLI tools to be effective, while being capable of running any shell command in your current directory context.
+Powered by local LLMs (via Ollama) or OpenAI-compatible servers (like LiteLLM), termu favors modern cross-platform CLI tools to be effective, while being capable of running any shell command in your current directory context.
 Every command requires your approval, but once approved in a session, similar commands flow smoothly without repeated confirmations.

 ## Features